How to Add JavaScript and jQuery to WordPress

 WordPress is a great Content Management System that separates design from the content.
 It gives you lots of privileges to alter the look and style of your website.
-But sometimes, you feel restricted to modify the design due to the preset styling options at the theme level.
-Here, you add JavaScript and jQuery to WordPress step in.
-This aid you to work out of the page or post boundaries, you are authoring.
-You can add different styling, layout or content changes to your site with the use of Javascript or jQuery in WordPress.
+But sometimes, you feel restricted in modifying the design due to the preset styling options at the theme level.
+You can only add interactive elements on your website using JavaScript or jQuery and in a few cases use plugins.
+You can add different styling, layout or content changes to your site with the use of JavaScript or jQuery in WordPress.
 Even, you can embed audio/video players, interactive pages or subscription forms by using these scripts and libraries.
-But I think most of the users know where to use WordPress Javascript or jQuery.
-What they really need to be more concerned about is – how to add jQuery and JavaScript in WordPress.
+And that is why most users want to know how to add jQuery and JavaScript in WordPress, simply to make their website more interactive.

 How to Add JavaScript/jQuery to WordPress Pages or Posts?